Types of fire season

 A Prohibited Fire Season means no fires are permitted as the fire danger is too high.
 During a Prohibited Fire Season only gas barbeques can be used.
 If you are reported lighting a fire during a Prohibited Fire Season the Fire and Emergency New Zealand, Wairarapa Tararua District is obliged under the Fire and Emergency New Zealand Act 2017 and the Fire and Emergency New Zealand (Fire Permits) Regulations 2017 to put it out.
 A Prohibited Fire Season occurs when conditions are very dry.
 This is generally early to mid summer.
 The Prohibited Fire Season is advertised in the media and "Total Fire Ban" signs are erected within the District.

-If you have any questions relating to fire, please call Fire and Emergency New Zealand, Wairarapa Tararua District on either 06 370 9557 or 027 224 2247.
+If you have any questions relating to fire, please call Fire and Emergency New Zealand, Wairarapa Tararua District on 06 370 9557.